Juhyung-L/dynamic_obstacle_avoidance/README.md

 https://github.com/Juhyung-L/GNC/assets/102873080/6edecccf-5511-4af7-8c7a-431e26509217

 # DWA Local Path Planner
 The DWA local path planner samples a bunch of local trajectories (short trajectories) that the robot can follow.
-The sampled trajectories are scored by multiple critics and the trajectory with the highest score is chosed.
+The sampled trajectories are scored by multiple critics and the trajectory with the highest score is chosen.
 There are 3 critics implemented in this repository: GlobalPathAlignCritic, HomingCritic, ObstacleProximityCritic.

 GlobalPathAlignCritic:
 - Penalizes trajectories that do not align with the global trajectory.